 Should not define activities in too restricted a way

-The EAT gave the example (from Bourne v ECT Bus (link to bailii.org), 2009) of a bus driver who found that sitting for long periods, such as those involved in a shift bus driving, was so uncomfortable because of an underlying condition that she could no longer do it.
+The EAT gave the example (from Bourne v ECT Bus (bailii.org), 2009) of a bus driver who found she could no longer sit for long periods, such as in a shift bus driving, because an underlying condition made it so uncomfortable.
 There the claim failed essentially because the effects were not long-term.
-However, the EAT in Bourne had been disinclined to see “Not being able to fully carry out her job of driving a bus for an eight-hour shift” as a normal day-to-day activity The EAT in Aderemi made no comment on whether that was correct (and noted it was obiter, ie not essential to the Bourne decision).
-However, the EAT commented that such a specifically described task was less likely to be ‘normal’ than if the effect on normal day-to-day activity was considered in respect of the normal day-to-day activity of sitting, whether to drive or to do other activities.
+However, the EAT in Bourne had been disinclined to see “Not being able to fully carry out her job of driving a bus for an eight-hour shift” as a normal day-to-day activity.
+The EAT in Aderemi made no comment on whether that was correct (and noted it was obiter, ie not essential to the Bourne decision).
+However, the EAT commented that such a specifically described task was less likely to be “normal” than if the effect on normal day-to-day activity was considered in respect of the normal day-to-day activity of sitting, whether to drive or to do other activities.
 One needs to take that broader approach.
 The EAT said:

-Much of this decision repeats what has been said in previous cases, but the decision is useful to reinforce it.
-Examples are that one looks at what the claimant cannot do rather than what s/he can, and that work activities should be seen as ‘normal day-to-day activities’ if they are found in a range of different work stituations.
+Much of this decision repeats what has been said in previous cases.
+However the decision is useful to reinforce it.
+Examples are that one looks at what the claimant cannot do rather than what s/he can, and that work activities should be seen as “normal day-to-day activities” if they are found in a range of different work situations.
 However, an effect on specialist skills, such as those of a silversmith or concert pianist, is not included.
 Also the comparison approach set out in Paterson (above Lack of comparison) was again followed by EAT in Igweike in 2019.

 The decision is probably the first to say expressly that tribunals should not see there as being a spectrum between the clearly trivial and the clearly substantial.
-The test is whether the effect is minor or trivial, and if not then it is ‘substantial’.
-This is very much consistent with the definition of ‘substantial’ in Equality Act 2010.
+The test is whether the effect is minor or trivial, and if not then it is “substantial”.
+This is very much in line with the definition of “substantial” in Equality Act 2010.
 Rather than minor or trivial the EAT here actually says “trivial” or “insubstantial”, but that probably does not matter – what is important is the statutory wording which is “minor or trivial”.

-Linked with that, the decision is likely to he important in how tribunals approach the examples in the statutory guidance on meaning of disability, which is criticised by the EAT.
-For may comment on this, see 2011 guidance on definition of disability>Criticism by EAT.
+Linked with that, the decision is likely to be important in how tribunals approach the examples in the statutory guidance on meaning of disability, which is criticised by the EAT.
+For my comment on this, see 2011 guidance on definition of disability>Criticism by EAT.